supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/BasicInfo.md

 ### <u> Add New Practitioner Role </u>

 To create a new Practitioner Role, click on the 3 dots on the Roles sub grid.
-Then click the 'New Practitioner role' button.
+Then click the 'New Practitioner Role' button.
 This will open up the New Practitioner Role Main Form.
 <img src ="/static/img/addPractitionerRole.jpg" width="500"/>

 To read more about Practitioner Role, [click here.](PractitionerRoles.md)